← Back to research

 Does Codex compete with Tembo?

 Partial overlap — both orchestrate parallel agents.
-Codex is OpenAI-only; Tembo is agent-agnostic with enterprise integrations.
+Codex is OpenAI-only but now ships Linear and Slack integrations; Tembo is agent-agnostic with Jira, signed commits, and BYOK.

 Executive Summary

-Codex is OpenAI's comprehensive coding agent platform, offering a unified experience across Mac desktop app, web interface, CLI, and IDE extensions.
-It targets developers who want parallel agent execution with visual orchestration, powered by codex-1 (an o3 variant optimized for software engineering).
-The platform's Skills and Automations features push it beyond code writing toward autonomous engineering workflows.
+Codex is OpenAI's comprehensive coding agent platform, offering a unified experience across desktop app (macOS and Windows), web interface, CLI, IDE extensions, Chrome extension, and mobile.
+It targets developers who want parallel agent execution with visual orchestration, powered by the GPT-5.5 / GPT-5.4 model lineup.[1][2]
+By April 2026 Codex had surpassed 4 million weekly developers and over $1 billion in annualized revenue, and its Skills, Automations, and plugin features push it beyond code writing toward general autonomous work.[3][4]

 AttributeValue